ZupIT/beagle-docs/content/en/ios/customization/custom-widget/custom-widget.md

 ### Step 1: Create custom component.

 Below we have the definition of the Box component class.
-Created with view code in swift and has a title parameter, as same as a tap event.
+Created with view code in Swift and has a title parameter, as same as a tap event.

 ```swift
 import UIKit